Child, 5, in Virginia dies after possibly being left in car for 'several hours' in 93-degree heat

 Already this year, 11 children have died in hot cars across the country, according to advocacy group Kidsandcars.org.

-The $1.2 trillion bipartisan infrastructure that passed the Senate on Tuesday includes a section that would require the National Highway Traffic Safety Administration "to require that new cars come equipped with technology to alert the driver to check the back seat when the car is turned off," according to WRC-TV in Washington, D.C.
+The $1.2 trillion bipartisan infrastructure bill that passed the Senate on Tuesday includes a section that would require the National Highway Traffic Safety Administration to mandate "that new cars come equipped with technology to alert the driver to check the back seat when the car is turned off," WRC-TV in Washington, D.C. reported.

 CLICK HERE TO GET THE FOX NEWS APP